Our Blog

 Never pay the ransom

 The FBI defined ransomware as malicious software that locks you out of your computer, data, or networks.
 The attackers then demand a ransom in exchange for a decryption key that would allow you to reaccess your data.
 The ransom amount varies as well.
-Depending on the target, it can go as high as AUD 250,000 for one malware victim, according to this ACSC report in late 2021
+Depending on the target, it can go as high as AUD 250,000 for one malware victim, according to this ACSC report from late 2021

 When your computer has ransomware, you can either pay the ransom (which is not recommended by the FBI), attempt to remove the malware with your team, or wipe all systems completely and reinstall all applications and software again.